 6. It is an Economic Function

-Marketing, at its roots, is an economical function.
+Marketing, at its roots, is an economic function.
 Through different marketing strategies, the consumer is encouraged to take economic action.
-This action is transactional in nature and underpins the availing or procuring a product/service in exchange for money.
+This action is transactional in nature and underpins the availing or procuring of a product/service in exchange for money.

 7. Objectives: Consumer Satisfaction & Profit Making